ShuklaShubh89/mediawiki-deploy/README.md

 3. install cdk cli (npm install -g cdk)
 4. pnpm build
 5. cdk deploy ( This assumes you have your aws cli configured )
+6. In the outputs navigate to the loadbalancer dns.
+7. change the url to <dns>/mediawiki

 ## Useful commands